 How Car Accident Funding Works

-You can apply for car accident funding at any point during your car accident case, even if you haven’t filed a lawsuit yet.
-The lawsuit funding company will speak with your attorney, then take a look at your case and decide whether you’re a good candidate for legal funding (which only takes a few minutes).
+You can apply for a pre-settlement cash advance at any point during your car accident case, even if you haven’t filed a lawsuit yet.
+The lawsuit funding company will speak with your attorney, then take a look at your case and decide whether you’re a good candidate for a car accident lawsuit advance (which only takes a few minutes).